NealGarcia/art-gallery/README.md

 - Component that renders and displays other artworks from that artist.
 - Display random results upon page loading
 - Create your own personal gallery - use can save their favorite artworks to view later.
+- Option to choose the amount of search results.